54853315/laravel-permission/README.md

 * [Extending](#extending)
 * [Cache](#cache)

 This package allows you to manage user permissions and roles in a database.
+Support multi-tenant SaaS.

 Once installed you can do stuff like this: